Name: Imperial Shock Trooper

 Pre-order Date: June 11, 2009

-Status: Imperial Shock Trooper utilizes the Armored body type.
+Status: Imperial Shock Trooper is an all-new figure that utilizes the Armored body type.

 Articulation Count: 31 points